wasakredit/dotnet-checkout-sdk/README.md

 The WasaKreditClient is the client used to access the SDK methods.
 The client is initialized in two steps.
 1. Create a new instance of the WasaKreditClient for each Partner in your application.
-2. Initialize the client by calling the Initialize method, passing the authentication client of that Partner and a boolean flag indication whether or not to use testmode for the requests.
+2. Initialize the client by calling the Initialize method, passing the authentication client of that Partner and a boolean flag indication whether or not to use test mode for the requests.

 ```c#
 bool testModePartner1 = true;